 Foster Program Guidelines & Questions

 Foster parents are a critical part of our program at Dog Star Rescue (DSR).
-Since we have no centralized facilities, we rely on foster families to provide dogs a home before they get adopted.
-And, fostering allows us to keep our adoption fees lower, as we would not be able to pay boarding costs for all the dogs we rescue.
+As a foster-based CT rescue, we rely on foster families to provide dogs a home before they get adopted.
+And, fostering allows us to keep our adoption fees lower since we aren't paying for boarding costs for all the dogs we rescue.
 As a dog foster parent, you help us offer the dogs a second chance at finding their forever family.
+Fill out our foster application.

 - While fostering requires time and patience, the rewards are personal and immeasurable.